WHO Chief Decries 'Decimation' Of Gaza Health System

 "In the face of constant insecurity and inflows of wounded patients, we see doctors, nurses, ambulance drivers and more continue striving to save lives," Tedros said.

-The UN health agency has long been sounding the alarm about the state of health care since the bloodiest ever war in Gaza erupted following Hamas's attack inside Israel on October 7.
+The UN health agency has long been sounding the alarm about the state of healthcare since the bloodiest ever war in Gaza erupted following Hamas's unprecedented attack inside Israel on October 7.

+Israel's withering military campaign, including massive aerial bombardment, has killed 20,424 people, mostly women and children, according to the territory's health ministry.

+Vast areas of Gaza lie in ruins and its 2.4 million people have endured dire shortages of water, food, fuel and medicine due to an Israeli siege, alleviated only by the limited arrival of aid trucks.

 Legal Disclaimer: